keymanapp/help.keyman.com/developer/15.0/guides/develop/creating-a-touch-keyboard-layout-for-amharic-the-nitty-gritty.md

 `yyyy` are 4 to 6-digit hex strings), then the Unicode characters `U+xxxx` and `U+yyyy` will be output.
 As of Keyman 15, you can use more than one Unicode character value in the id (earlier versions permitted only one).
-T4he key code is always required, and a default code will usually be generated automatically by Keyman Developer.
+The key code is always required, and a default code will usually be generated automatically by Keyman Developer.

 - `K_xxxx` is used for a standard Keyman Desktop key name, e.g.